 CFA Certification Examination

-- The examinee is allowed one hour (60 minutes) to complete each examination and a minimum score of 80% on each examination is required to complete the examination requirement for certification.
+- The examinee is allowed ninety (90) minutes to complete the examination and a minimum score of 70% is required to complete the examination requirement for certification.

 CFA certification is valid for a period of five years from the examination date.
 Recertification requires meeting all the above requirements for initial certification but does not require attending another PCI CFA School.
 Recertification with examination is required every five years until the individual has taken three exams over a 10-year period.
 Individuals who have passed three (3) CFA exams over a 10-year period and have been continuously certified at CFA for 15 years no longer have to meet the examination requirement.